 The following CDRC resources are available to support safe Corticosteroid/ Steroid Prescribing.

-The template has three columns
+This template has three columns:

 |Data Entry / Links to other templates/tools||Relevant information from the record||Links to expanded information|